Mar Vista Animal Medical Center

 Obviously, a fever can develop in a Shar pei from a wound or other source of infection just as it can in any other breed of dog.
 Some effort should be made to find another source of the fever and this generally requires a complete physical examination and some blood testing.

 As for screening tests, there is a genetic test available at Cornell University, though testing has been temporarily suspended as of August 21st, 2020.
 The mutated genetic variant that creates the meat mouth appearance is typically present in multiple copies within an affected Shar Pei.
 The more copies are present, the more reactive the inflammation.
-The genetic test determines for the number of mutated copies present and reports the "copy number variant."
-The higher this number, the more affected the dog.
+The genetic test determines the number of mutated copies present and reports the "copy number variant."
+The higher this number, the more trouble for the dog.
 In the absence of a test, diagnosis is made based on the clinical findings in the patient.
 One episode of fever is enough to make the diagnosis.
 Fevers classically begin before age 18 months but can begin at any age.

 The test requires a blood sample and a six page information form filled out by both the owner and the veterinary professional drawing the blood.
 A microchip number or tattoo is required to confirm the identity of the patient.
 Testing information can be viewed at: